is an expansion of the original DOA5, originally adding 5 new

 animations in the game.

-Even though I'm giving it an 8.0 out of 10, DOA's general "animation" still bothers me the most out of anything in the game.
+Even though I'm giving DOA5U's animation an 8.0 out of 10, it still bothers me the most out of anything in the game.

 While some characters like La Mariposa or Sarah have awesomely silky-smooth